Being a photographer at the Biennale of Venice is not a job for me: it’s a honor and a real pleasure.

 At that point, I wanted to get more and more involved with photography at Venice Biennale.

 In 2014, I did a shooting at the vernissage in Palazzo Bembo.
-Thanks to that work, I was noticed by the architect Kris Yao, who asked me to take photos of his installation in order to create a catalogue.
+Thanks to that work, I was noticed by the architect Kris Yao.
+He asked me to take photos of his installation in order to create a catalogue.
 It was a really interesting and fascinating experience, that definitely satisfied both of us.

-At the Biennale of Art in 2017, I took photos for the Korea and Brazil Pavilions at Giardini Biennale, and I was the official photographer for the Cuban Arts Group.
+At the Biennale of Art in 2017, I took photos for the Korea and Brazil Pavilions at Giardini Biennale.
+Furthermore I was the official photographer for the Cuban Arts Group.

-In 2018, I was part of the Brazil Pavilion again during the Venice Biennale of Architecture – and that brought us to extend our collaboration to the upcoming 2019 Art Biennale, where I will also be the official photographer for Pakistan Pavilion, at its first appearance in the event.
+In 2018, I was part of the Brazil Pavilion again during the Venice Biennale of Architecture.
+That brought us to extend our collaboration to the upcoming 2019 Art Biennale.
+That year I I will also be the official photographer for Pakistan Pavilion, at its first appearance in the event.
+After the forced stop due to Covid I had the pleasure to work once more for Brazil Pavilion in 2021.
+I also worked for Flint Culture shooting the beautiful exhibition by Wallace Chan, Titans.